Wacken Open Air: Stark gegen Krebs – Strong against cancer

+Related events

+In addition to the festival itself, there are numerous other events planned and carried out by the organisers.

 Full Metal Cruise

 Cruises with Heavy Metal bands on board under the name Full Metal Cruise have been organised within Europe since 2013.

 Hamburg Metal Dayz

 The indoor festival Hamburg Metal Dayz takes place at the same time as the Reeperbahn-Festival and is considered a get-together for the scene.
 In addition to concerts, there are panels with musicians, managers, and other Metal experts, as well as workshops and a question and answer session with the W:O:A organisers.

 Wacken Roadshow

 For the Wacken Roadshow, several bands tour Europe under the banner of Wacken Open Air.
 These concerts are meant to complement the warm-up parties organised in many places.

 Metal Monday

 In the summer of 1990, Metal Monday took place for the first time at Knust in Hamburg.
 For five years, regional, national and international Metal bands like De la Cruz, 5th Avenue, and King Køng played at Knust every Monday.
 After a break of almost 20 years, Metal Monday was revived by the Wacken Open Air organisers in 2014 in cooperation with the Knust, Seaside Touring, All Access, and Hamburg Konzerte.
 Metal, Rock, and Folkrock bands now perform once a month, following the motto "three bands - small entrance fee".
 In addition to regional bands, international newcomers are always invited.